Responsible Gambling

 A great first place to visit for those seeking information or help is the National Council on Problem Gambling (NCPG) website.
 There you’ll find many resources, including links to individual state organizations that provide different types of problem gambling support.

 The NCPG also has its own National Problem Gambling Helpline Network.
-You can call the toll-free helpline at 800-522-4700 any time of day or night, seven days a week.
+You can call the toll-free helpline at 1-800-MY-RESET any time of day or night, seven days a week.
 NCPG representatives are also ready and able to help you via live chat at ncpgambling.org/chat.

 Gamblers Anonymous